marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 Now we start editing the participant’s field on the left side.
 An input element with one input field and some places to insert text is implemented by default.
 Change the "Type of input field" to "Numeric input field".
 Every participant in the role of a proposer will be able to decide upon the amount he wants to keep for himself by entering it into this field.
 The field "variable names" next to the "Type of input field" defines the variable name.
 This is the internal name of the variable and will not be visible for the participant.
 Type in e. g. "keep".
 Only the proposers should have an input field in this stage while the responder has to wait for the offer.
 Therefore change the field "for all roles" to "only role 1".
 In the text field you can insert a description of the input value that is visible for the participant.
 Type in e. g.
 "For me:".
 Below the text field you can edit some more settings of the input field.
 The "Minimum" should be "0" because the responder cannot keep a negative amount.
 The "Maximum" should equal the initial endowment because the proposer cannot keep more than this for himself.

 ..
-Note :: At this point it would be useful to add fields calculating the amount of money a proposer sends to the responder.
+Note :: At this point it could be helpful to add fields calculating the amount of money a proposer sends to the responder.
 This fields could dynamicly display these information to the proposer.
 When the proposer would enter a "5" in his "send"-field classEx could display "The amount you send to the responder is '5'".
 Although this calculation is easy for any participant, it ensures they are always aware of the game mechanism and do not make a calculation mistake.
 You will learn e.g. how to insert such calculation fields in the chapters on creating own games following this tutorial.

 The initial endowment could be a parameter you maybe will want to change in the future.
 You should only need to change one value to do so.
 Therefore you should define the initial endowment as a general parameter of the game.
 To do so you need to add a "program code (subjects)" element (participants field -> add new element -> program code (subjects)).
 Click on the little paste-symbol above the input field to insert the program field.
 In the program field you now can define the initial endowment as a variable.
 Type in "$endow = 10;" for an initial endowment of 10.
 Now you can use this variable to define the upper threshold of the amount the proposer can keep (if you deviate from "10" remember to also adopt your instructions in the lecturer text box).
 Type "$endow;" in to the "Maximum" field.
 Type in "0" into "decimal place" to not allow for decimal numbers and define the "unit" e. g. as "€".